-The M29F040 and M29W040 can be connected easily to a variety of microprocessors.
-In the examples given here the connection of the M29F040 to the ST10R163 shows how it can be used with a non-multiplexed bus whereas the i80960SA shows how to connect it to a multiplexed bus.
-The M29W040 is shown connected to the MC68331 (non-multiplexed).
+The M29F400 can be connected easily to a variety of microprocessors.
+In the examples given here the connection to the ST10R163 and the MC68330 show how it can be used with a non-multiplexed bus whereas the i80960SA shows how to connect to a multiplexed bus.
+The connection to the MC68330 is given as a byte-wide example whereas the others are shown in word-wide mode.